uqzhichen/CANZSL/README.md

 # CANZSL: Cycle-Consistent Adversarial Networks for Zero-Shot Learning from Natural Language
-code for the paper [CANZSL: Cycle-Consistent Adversarial Networks for Zero-Shot Learning from Natural Language](https://arxiv.org/pdf/1909.09822.pdf).
+code for the paper [CANZSL: Cycle-Consistent Adversarial Networks for Zero-Shot Learning from Natural Language](https://arxiv.org/pdf/1909.09822.pdf) WACV 2020.

 The code is based on the implementation of GAZSL [1].